 Establishing the Value of Your Home

 This method is the same way an appraiser evaluates a home.
-And no two appraisals are ever exactly the same; however, they are generally close to each other.
+And no two appraisals are ever the same.
+However, they are generally close to each other.
 In other words, there is no hard and fast price tag to slap on your home.
-It's only an educated guess and the market will dictate the price.
+It's only an educated guess, and the market will dictate the price.

 Is Your Home Sales Price Too Low?

-The seller of the Spanish home pictured on this page didn't even interview her real estate agents.
-She plucked the first one off the Internet because, "He looked like such a nice guy."
-He priced her home at $1.3 million.
+The seller of one Spanish-style home didn't even interview their real estate agents.
+They plucked the first one off the internet because "He looked like such a nice guy."
+He priced the home at $1.3 million.
 This agent never heard the local agents chuckling behind his back because he worked in a different city.
 After 90 days, the listing expired.

 More Than a Year Later at the Right Price

-By the time the last agent was hired to list this home, the seller had grown weary and exhausted.
+By the time the last agent was hired to list this home, the seller was exhausted.
 It was now 12 months later.
-Together, the seller and her agent priced the home at $695,000.
+Together, the seller and their agent priced the home at $695,000.
 It immediately sold for all cash.
 The sad part is the comparable sales in the neighborhood might have justified an earlier price of $835,000, but the home had been on the market for too long at the wrong price, and now the market had softened.

 Agents Specialize in Expired Listings

-There is an agent in my office whose basic real estate practice is comprised of calling sellers of expired listings and relisting them at market value.
-He sits in a small room with a phone, desk and chair, dialing number after number.
-Last year he sold more than 34 homes valued at more than $13,600,000, and he has 18 active listings right now.
-He makes a pretty good living repackaging overpriced homes.
+One agent's real estate practice consists of calling sellers of expired listings and relisting them at market value.
+They sit in a small room with a phone, desk, and chair, dialing number after number.
+Last year this agent sold more than 34 homes valued at more than $13.6 million and had 18 active listings.
+The agent makes a pretty good living repackaging overpriced homes.

-Protect Yourself When Pricing a Home and Picking an Agent
+Protect Yourself When Pricing and Picking an Agent